 A ‘State of the Sector’ Survey (published February 2017) collected evidence from charities and voluntary groups from across Somerset about the issues and challenges they are facing as well as their development and support needs.
 The report celebrates the work of the thousands of charities and voluntary groups providing vital support in our communities, but it also highlights a sector under pressure.
 Infographic.
 The full report.

-If you are a local VCSE organisation or community group that requires assistance with developing your group, business planning, sourcing or applying for funding or recruiting volunteers then your local VCSE infrastructure organisation may be able to assist and help you.
+Spark Somerset support local VCSE organisations and community groups with development, business planning, sourcing or applying for funding or recruiting volunteers.
 They also support and encourage networking across the sector through newsletters and hosting local forums.
-The geographical CVS organisations with their associated Volunteer Centres are:

 Somerset Community Foundation work to increase the impact of local philanthropy.
 Their website gives you more information about funds and initiatives they are involved in.